bac3917/bac3917.github.io/_posts/2021-08-03-rtweetTips.md

 ```

+What this means is that I made a text file, added the lines you see above, and saved it with a .bat  extension!
 The REM is a command that let's us add comments
 The second line of my batch file  (1) invokes R  and then (2) runs my script